Railway Square road overbridge: Significance

 The Ultimo (Railway Square) overbridge is of state significance as the oldest surviving structure on the NSW railway system and possibly the only surviving example of the work of the Sydney Railway Company.
 Opened in 1855, it has a direct and tangible link to the first phase of railway construction in NSW and to the Darling Harbour Goods Yard.
 The overbridge is associated with William Randle, the first engineer in charge of construction on the NSW railways.
 The various extensions to the overbridge which together form the current tunnel demonstrate the changing technologies and designs used in railway engineering.
 The sandstone ceilings blackened from the soot and steam of the steam trains that used it are an evocative reminder of the steam era.
 The overbridge has a strong connection to the original Sydney Station and is a rare example of the first phase of railway construction in NSW.

 Heritage listing

 Railway Square road overbridge was listed on the New South Wales State Heritage Register on 2 April 1999.

-Gauntlet trac
+Gauntlet track

 Insufficient clearances for overhead wires of 1500V DC electrification in the 1950s required the double track under this bridge to be singled as gauntlet track.
 This required no turnouts.